ISARICDataPlatform/CovidClinicalDataDashboard/markdown/welcome_caveats.Rmd

 5) Please pay attention to the denominators in the the frequency plots as they are ordered by proportion rather than frequency.

-6) Please note that the data is split on death/discharge/LTFU mutually exclusive but not exhaustive due to missing data.

-7) Some patients may be participants in clinical trials of experimental interventions.
+6) Some patients may be participants in clinical trials of experimental interventions.